Skip to main content

 Super Visa Stay Rules

-• Up to 5 years per entry — the CBSA officer at the port of entry sets the specific duration
+• Generally up to 5 years per entry for holders entering Canada after June 22, 2023, the officer at the port of entry sets the exact authorized period

-• The Super Visa itself is valid for up to 10 years and allows multiple entries
+• The Super Visa itself can be valid for up to 10 years and allows multiple entries

-• Medical insurance must remain valid for the duration of each entry
+• Medical insurance must remain valid for the whole time the person is in Canada

 Estimate your fees and checklist